FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 ```
 ````

-The following figure shows the second part of the report, which list met and unmet needs.
+And the figure below shows the second part of the report, which lists met and unmet needs.

 ````{dropdown}